 Gwynio himself regularly trod this way fifteen hundred years ago.
 As we walk, we’ll see the spot where he lost his life by neglecting the 6th century travellers’ rule – ‘always go together’.
 It is said a healing spring – living waters – sprang from the ground his severed head touched.
 No doubt pilgrims then came seeking healing, so a settlement was built to accommodate them.
 The holding endures to this day as Fynnon Felen – ‘Golden Spring.’

-On Thursday we’ll once again serve breakfast before our pilgrims depart for home.
+On Monday we’ll once again serve breakfast before our pilgrims depart for home.
+You can of course take an option to stay another day

 During your time with us we’ll also explore actual (as opposed to modern) Celtic spiritually, find out when the Christian faith really came to these Isles, take a look at the prophetic works of Gildas and ask just why the Celtic church objected to union with Rome.